scoconno/scoconno.github.io/self/functionalism2/essay.md

 In your paper, you must do the following four things:

 1. Identify the relevant TV show or movie.
 Describe the artificially intelligent character.
 Is it a robot?
 An operating system?
 What is the movie/TV show about and what role does this character have in it?
-1. With reference to your chosen character, explain the claim that being able to pass the Turing Test is a necessary condition for being able to think.
+1. With reference to your chosen character, explain the claim that only beings that are able to pass the Turing Test are able to think.
-2. With reference to your chosen character, explain the claim that being able to pass the Turing Test is a sufficient condition for being able to think.
+2. With reference to your chosen character, explain Searle's objection to the claim that every being that passes the Turing Test is able to think.
-4. Set out the evidence that your chosen character would pass the Turing Test.

-**Important Notes**
+4. Pick a side!
+With reference to your chosen character, explain why you agree with your chosen side, i.e., if you agree with Searle, why do you agree with Searle?
+If you agree with Turing, why do you agree with Turing?

-1. Failure to complete any of these tasks will result in a loss of points.
+**NB:** Failure to complete any of these tasks will result in a loss of points.
-2. You must thoroughly explain Turing's claim that being able to pass the Turing Test is necessary and sufficient for being able to think.
-Make sure you understand what necessary and sufficient conditions are; watch the videos if you are unsure.
-Use your own examples.

 ## Word Count